-Bjorn and Hastein, a Danish Viking Chief, led a fleet of 60 ships to raid the coast of northern France.
+Bjorn and Haesten, a Danish Viking Chief, led a fleet of 60 ships to raid the coast of northern France.

-Bjorn and Hastein, continued to the Mediterranean where they besieged and then sacked the town of Algeciras.
+Bjorn and Haesten, continued to the Mediterranean where they besieged and then sacked the town of Algeciras.

-Bjorn and Hastein, began raiding the south coast of France and northern Italy.
+Bjorn and Haesten, began raiding the south coast of France and northern Italy.
 They captured Pisa and then marched inland as far as Luni, which they believed to be Rome.
 They lay siege to the city and then Bjorn sent a message to the bishop of the city stating that Bjorn had died but had converted to Christianity and wanted to be buried in consecrated ground.
 He put himself into a coffin and was carried inside the city.
 He then jumped out of the coffin, opened the city gates and let him men enter the city.
 He was disappointed to find that the city was not Rome.

-Bjorn and Hastein raided Sicily before making a series of raids along the North African coast.
+Bjorn and Haesten raided Sicily before making a series of raids along the North African coast.

-Bjorn and Hastein were defeated by a Muslim fleet in the Straits of Gibraltar.
+Bjorn and Haesten were defeated by a Muslim fleet in the Straits of Gibraltar.
 Although they suffered heavy losses both men survived and sailed to the Loire in France.

 Bjorn Ironside returned home to Denmark.